 In order to assess the independence of directors, the board of directors has continued to refer to specific quantitative parameters applicable to the commercial, financial, or professional relations that may take place, directly or indirectly, between directors and the Company.
 Unless there are specific circumstances, to be evaluated on a case-bycase basis, the exceeding of such parameters (specified in the Table 1 attached to the present report, together with the cases in which, according to the Corporate Governance Code, the requisites of independence must be considered lacking) precludes, in principle, the relevant non-executive director's satisfaction of the independence requisites provided under such Code.
-In this regard, it should be noted that during the above-mentioned evaluations conducted in December 2013 on the independence of the non-executive directors, the board of directors acknowledged that none of such parameters had been exceeded.
+In this regard, it should noted that during the above-mentioned be evaluations conducted in May 2014 and January 2015 on the independence of the non-executive directors, the board of directors acknowledged that none of such parameters had been exceeded.

-During the review carried out in December 2013, the board of directors ascertained that the foregoing six non-executive directors - i.e. Alessandro Banchi,

-Mauro Miccio, Fernando Napolitano, Pedro Solbes Mira, Angelo Taraborrelli and Gianfranco Tosi - also met the requisite of independence provided by law (namely by the Consolidated Financial Act) for the statutory auditors of listed companies (such requisites are also clearly specified in Table 1 attached to this report).
+During the above-mentioned evaluations, the board of directors also ascertained that all of the nonexecutive directors - i.e. Patrizia Grieco, Alessandro Banchi, Alberto Bianchi, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli - also met the requisites of independence provided by law (namely by the Consolidated Financial Act) for the statutory auditors of listed companies (such requisites are also clearly specified in Table 1 attached to this report).

-In February 2014, the board of statutory auditors established that the board of directors, in carrying out the aforesaid evaluations, correctly applied the criteria recommended by the Corporate Governance Code, following for such purpose a transparent assessment procedure that enabled the board to learn about relations that were potentially relevant for purposes of the independence evaluation.
+In June 2014 and February 2015, the board of statutory auditors established that the board of directors, in carrying out the aforesaid evaluations, correctly applied the criteria recommended by the Corporate Governance Code, following for such purpose a transparent assessment procedure that enabled the board to learn about relations that were potentially relevant for purposes of the independence evaluation.

-Even though independence of judgment characterizes the activities of all directors, both executive and non-executive, an adequate presence of directors (both with respect to their number and responsibilities) who can be qualified as independent according to the foregoing definition - having a significant role in the board of directors as well as in the committees - ensures a proper balance of the interests of all shareholders.
+though independence Even of judgment characterizes the activities of all directors, both executive and non-executive, an adequate presence of directors (both with respect to their number and responsibilities) can as who be qualified independent according to the foregoing definition having a significant role in the board of directors as well as in the committees - ensures a proper balance of the interests of all shareholders.

-The independent directors met twice, without the presence of the other directors, in February and November 2013; on their first meeting they recommended to conduct a closer analysis of the Company's medium-long term strategies, and during the second meeting they verified how their recommendation had been followed during the annual strategic meeting.
+During 2014, the independent directors met twice, without the presence of the other directors, in February and December.
+On both occasions, the independent directors agreed on the effectiveness of the explanation and importance of agreeing upon the Company's medium-long term strategies, during the annual strategic meeting.

-In December 2012, the board of directors also confirmed the absence of any conditions that, according to the Corporate Governance Code, would require the appointment of a lead independent director, in consideration of the fact that at Enel, the chairman of the board of directors is not the chief executive officer, and does not own a controlling interest in the Company.
-The independent directors identified within the board, as of December 2011, a director (in the person of Mauro Miccio) in charge of coordinating the conduct of meetings reserved for them.
+At the meeting held in December 2014, the independent directors expressed their view on the lead independent director figure, the appointment of which was not considered necessary or advisable, considering: (i) the absence of any conditions that, according to the Corporate Governance Code, would require the appointment of a lead independent director, in consideration of the fact that at Enel, the chairman of the board of directors is not the chief executive officer, and does not own a controlling interest in the Company, (ii) the high number of independent directors on the Company's board and (iii) the open and constructive dialogue that distinguishes the board meetings.